Sampling theorems for inverse problems on Riemannian manifolds: Introduction

 The classical Shannon sampling theorem, a cornerstone of signal processing and harmonic analysis, asserts that a bandlimited function $f \in L^2(\mathbb{R})$ with spectral support contained in an interval $[-\Omega, \Omega]$ is entirely determined by its values on the discrete set $\{x_j=j/(2\Omega)\}_{j\in\mathbb{Z}}$, and can be exactly reconstructed via the Shannon-Whittaker interpolation formula \cite{Whittaker1915,Nyquist1928,Shannon1949}.
 This fundamental result highlights the intrinsic link between the bandwidth $\Omega$ — the measure of frequency content — and the density $\frac{1}{2\Omega}$ of the samples required for perfect reconstruction.
 In higher dimensions, analogous results hold for functions in $L^2(\mathbb{R}^d)$ whose Fourier transforms are supported in compact sets: such functions can be reconstructed from their values on suitable lattices, provided the sampling rate exceeds the Nyquist threshold determined by the volume of the spectral support \cite{Landau1967,BenedettoFerreira2001}.

 On compact domains such as the torus $\mathbb{T}^d$, the sphere $S^d$, or a compact Riemannian manifold $\mathcal{M}$ without boundary, where the frequency domain is discrete, the situation becomes even more structured: bandlimited functions $f$ become finite-dimensional, and exact recovery from a finite number of measurements $\{f(x_j)\}_j$ is possible, provided the samples $\{x_j\}_j$ are suitably taken \cite{mcewen-wiaux-2011,Gro,LW,LLG}.
+While the case of the torus is trivial because it is enough to consider uniform Cartesian grids \cite{Gro}, the construction of the samples $\{x_j\}_j$ is, in general, a difficult problem.
 This can be formalized with the concept of Marcinkiewicz-Zygmund family, whose construction is guaranteed whenever the sampling space can be divided into regions, each with a prefixed volume and small diameter \cite{MNW,maggioni,FM,FM1}.
 This type of partition, on the other hand, exists in every connected compact orientable Riemannian manifold without boundary \cite{GL, cubature}, and is explicit in simple settings, such as for the two-dimensional sphere \cite{RSZ}.
 As with the Shannon theorem, the bandwidth of $f$ is explicitly linked with the density of the sampling points $\{x_j\}_j$.
 All these results have an ``approximation'' counterpart in the cases where $f$ is not bandlimited but smooth, an assumption that is quantified by the decay of the generalized Fourier coefficients of $f$.